Vansitha/musical-mystery-v2/README.md

 - [Client ID Generation Guide](https://developer.spotify.com/documentation/web-api/concepts/apps)
 - [Developer Dashboard](https://developer.spotify.com/dashboard)

-At the ensure that you copy and paste the target URL shown above (👉 http://localhost:5173/) into the Redirect URIs list under settings in the dashboard.
-Don't forget to copy-paste the client ID into your `.env` file.
+At the end ensure that you copy and paste the target URL shown above (👉 http://localhost:5173/) into the Redirect URIs list under settings in the Spotify dashboard.
+Don't forget to copy-paste the client ID into your `.env` file. <br>

-Run the following command to install dependencies: `npm install` Open the development server by running: `npm run dev`
+Run the following command to install dependencies: `npm install` Open the development server by running: `npm run dev` <br>

+At this point if you start the application you should be able to land on the login screen 🎉.

 Version 2.0